quasar098/text-format-wizard/README.md

 - similarly to above, bundle necessary functions when custom JS
 - create more docs (not fun)
 - settings page
-- module lazy loading
 - ctrl-f to find in text
-- custom menu for clear all modules with keyboard shortcuts and stuff
+- custom menu for clear all modules are you sure
 - be able to drag around the stuff
 - ability to pause the thing and have a run button to do it manually
+- selectors/filters for module frame (e.g. popular, misc, ctf)

 ## module ideas:
 - execute if condition
 - fib sequence
+- keep nth line
+- prepend line number to each line
 - CRT module
-- RSA module (given p, q, e, ct)
 - sort lines
 - hexdump module